roberttkahelin8/thingmajigs/README.md

 The downloads folder is also for players who do not want to support certain websites by waiting five seconds or more for a download.
 Note that not ALL releases will be here, only the most recent updates since Minecraft 1.19, as older versions do not follow the same guidelines.

-Official releases of this mod are on CurseForge and other approved of websites, which are listed here.
+# Official releases of this mod are on these listed websites (_not all versions are on every website_):

 CurseForge Page: https://www.curseforge.com/minecraft/mc-mods/blueys-thingamajigs

 Modrinth Page: https://modrinth.com/mod/thingamajigs

-Thingamajigs Official Info Page: https://theboninwebsite.wixsite.com/main/bluey-s-thingamajigs Thingamajigs Direct Downloads Page: https://theboninwebsite.wixsite.com/main/thingamajigs-mod-downloads
+Thingamajigs Official Info Page: https://theboninwebsite.wixsite.com/main/bluey-s-thingamajigs

+Thingamajigs Direct Downloads Page: https://theboninwebsite.wixsite.com/main/thingamajigs-mod-downloads